jhauraw/jw-com-jekyll/_posts/2013/2013-05-08-css-triangles-border-stroke.md

 #### Notes and Tips

   - Style the `.tri-down` element any way you like.
-A `border-bottom` to match the _nubbin_ bottom connects unifies the two items.
+A `border-bottom` to match the _nubbin_ bottom connects and unifies the two items.

   - Stroke: Increase the `.tri-down:before` &raquo; `bottom` and `border-width` values so that they are different than your fill dimensions by whatever stroke width you want.
 In the example above, I have chosen a stroke of `1px`.
 Do the opposite with your stroke `left` value.